nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

-Duke will mark the task as done and confirm it.
+Emergency Meeting will mark the task as done and confirm it.

 ```
 Nice!
 I've marked this task as done:
-[T][✓] Buy groceries
+[T][X] Buy groceries
 ```

+---

 ### Unmark Task as Undone